Improving Place Recognition Using Dynamic Object Detection: Evaluation

 \subsection{Experimental Configuration}

 The proposed approach was evaluated using a Dell Precision 5510 workstation running Ubuntu 16.04LTS with 8GiB of RAM, an Intel Core i7-6700HQ processor, and an Nvidia Quadro M1000M GPU.
-Two datasets we used in the evalution, one with synthetic images (Synthia dataset \cite{RosCVPR16}), and the other containing real-world images (M\'{a}laga dataset \cite{blanco2013mlgdataset}).
+We used two datasets in the evaluation, one with synthetic images (Synthia dataset \cite{RosCVPR16}), and the other containing real-world images (M\'{a}laga dataset \cite{blanco2013mlgdataset}).

-We used the \emph{SYNTHIA-RAND-CVPR16} subset of the \emph{Synthia} dataset, which is a collection of a set of photo-realistic frames taken every 10 meters as an agent moves in a virtual city.
+We used the \emph{SYNTHIA-RAND-CVPR16} subset of the \emph{Synthia} dataset, which is a collection of photo-realistic frames taken every 10 meters as an agent moves in a virtual city.
 For each position, several frames are randomly generated using different configurations (illumination and textures), including a variation in the presence of different classes of dynamic objects.
 Figure \ref{fig:synthiaCollage} shows an example of the frames that correspond to one particular virtual location.
 In our evaluation with this dataset, we used the images from the front camera, which is a subset of 4,485 images.
-We configured our system for the high-level detection of the following dynamic objects: cars, trucks, motorcycles, bicycles (either moving or parked), and people (either standing in the sidewalks or walking).
 In the case of the real world images from the \emph{M\'{a}laga} dataset, we used 17,300 images of subset \#10 that were captured at 20 frames per second in 865 seconds by a vehicle moving through the Spanish city of M\'{a}laga.
+For both datasets, we configured our system for high-level detection of the following dynamic objects: cars, trucks, motorcycles, bicycles (either moving or parked), and people (either standing in the sidewalks or walking).

-We used the vocabulary of binary words created from \emph{ORB} descriptors by Mur-Artal et al. \cite{Mur-Artal2015}, and the implementation of \emph{Bags of Binary Words}, \emph{DBoW2}, by \cite{Galvez-Lopez2012}.
+We used the vocabulary of binary words created from ORB descriptors \cite{Mur-Artal2015}, and the implementation of BoBW called \emph{DBoW2}, by \cite{Galvez-Lopez2012}.
 We tested our approach with several configurations of the object detection, place representation, and place recognition parameters; see Table \ref{table:parameters}.
 For the configurations that required geometric verification, we used the default values in the \emph{DBoW2} library.